ckeditor/ckeditor5/docs/features/index.md

 	**In most feature demos the number of features enabled is limited** to make the exposed piece of functionality stand out more, as shown in the screenshots above.
 But in your CKEditor&nbsp;5 WYSIWYG editor implementation you are free to choose and combine any features you like from those available.
 You can achieve this by using the [CKEditor&nbsp;5 Builder](https://ckeditor.com/ckeditor-5/builder?redirect=docs).
 </info-box>

-## Why does the editor filter out content (styles, classes, elements)

-CKEditor 5 implements a custom {@link framework/architecture/editing-engine data model}.
-This means that the editor needs to convert every piece of loaded content to that model and then render it back to the view.

-Each kind of content must be handled by some feature.
-For example, the [`ckeditor5-basic-styles`](https://www.npmjs.com/package/@ckeditor/ckeditor5-basic-styles) package handles HTML elements such as `<b>`, `<i>`, `<u>`, etc. along with their representation in the model.
-The feature defines the two–way conversion between the HTML (view) and the editor model.

-If you load some content unknown to any editor feature, the editor will drop it.
-If you want the editor to handle all the HTML5 elements, you need to write plugins to support them or use the {@link features/general-html-support General HTML Support (GHS)} feature.
-Once you do that, CKEditor&nbsp;5 will not filter anything out.

 ## Looking for more

 The examples mentioned here do not present all features included in CKEditor&nbsp;5, nor does the list on the left panel.
 Some end-user features are quite self-explanatory.
 They are mentioned, for example, in the keyboard shortcuts guide.